denis-peshkov/Cross.CQRS.EF/README.md

 Note - test project is not a part of nuget package.
 You have to clone repository.

 ## Roadmap:
-- Refactor the Paginated Queries and Paginated Models
 - Add support for distributed transactions and SAGAs
 - Implement transaction timeout configuration
 - Add monitoring and metrics for transactions